 Classroom accommodations are coordinated on a case-by-case basis with the student and, if necessary, the professor.
-Please note that the approval and implementation of classroom accommodations tend to require several days and, often, a few weeks of planning because the process involves collaborating with multiple third parties outside of the Dean of Students Office.
+Please note that the approval and implementation of classroom accommodations tend to require several days and, often, a few weeks of planning because the process involves collaborating with multiple third parties outside of Disability Services.
 For this reason, we need to receive advance notice for classroom accommodation requests.
 We will do our best to process late requests.

-Students should schedule an appointment to meet with the Associate Dean of Students to discuss appropriate classroom accommodations and the logistics involved in their implementation.
+Students should schedule an appointment to meet with Disability Services to discuss appropriate classroom accommodations and the logistics involved in their implementation.
 Please note that students in joint degree programs must follow the procedures of both programs.

 Accommodation Request Form [Microsoft Word .doc]